PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 In the first example, the function `f`, which takes three parameters, is supposed to return a vector of two elements.
 If it does, the variables `x` and `y` are assigned the elements of this return vector.
 In the second example, the `v` is supposed to be a assigned a vector.
 If the result of the function call is not a vector, it is converted to a vector before being assigned to `v`.
+The third example matches the 2x2 matrix result evaluated on the right, with the matrix notation on the left.
+The fourth example matches an object created ex-nihilo (such as a JSON object), with an object definition, including checks of data types (and possible conversions), tests of valid values, as well as checks for required and optional fields.

 #### Special Assignment Operators